You need to keep records if you have to send HM Revenue and Customs (HMRC) a Self Assessment tax return.

 You will need your records to fill in your tax return correctly.
 If HMRC checks your tax return, they may ask for the documents.

-You must also keep records for business income and outgoings if you are self-employed.
+You must also keep records for business income and outgoings (external link) if you are self-employed.

 How to Keep your Records